jimblandy/fxsnapshot/README.md

     $ fxsnapshot today.fxsnapshot.pb 'nodes { coarseType: "Script" }'
     $ fxsnapshot today.fxsnapshot.pb 'nodes { coarseType: "Script" } first edges'

+You can find all the devtools scripts:

+    $ fxsnapshot chrome.fxsnapshot 'nodes { scriptFilename: /devtools/ }'

+You can use the `paths` operator to find paths with interesting characteristics, like ending at a particular node:

+    $ fxsnapshot chrome.fxsnapshot 'root paths ends id: 0x7f412ebb2040'

+Or to find all the closures using a given script:

+    $ fxsnapshot chrome.fxsnapshot \
+    > 'nodes { JSObjectClassName: "Function" } paths ends id: 0x7f412ebb2040 first'

 Most of the below is still unimplemented, and may not be coherent, but here's the general plan: